PbRQianJiang/PbRQianJiang.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second year undergraduate student(2027.6 graduate) from [School of Computer and Communication Engineering](https://jsjytx.neuq.edu.cn/), Northeastern University.
-My research interest includes Multimodal(audio), Trustworthy ai(jailbreak,audio), other field in deep learning.
+I'm a second year undergraduate student(2027.6 graduate) from Northeastern University(A level in computer science rankings,985 top University Alliance).
+My research interest includes Principles and explanatory nature of neural networks(future and initial interst of my learning process,in my zhihu channel you can see it),Trustworthy ai(jailbreak&audio,past work), Multimodal(audio,past work),other field in deep learning.

 I am very fortunate to be advised by [Xiuying Chen](https://iriscxy.github.io/) of NLP Lab from [mbzuai University](https://mbzuai.ac.ae/).
-I was advised by [Miao Fang](https://jsjytx.neuq.edu.cn/info/1041/1634.htm) of Voice & Intelligence Systems Lab from [Northeastern University](https://www.neuq.edu.cn/)
+I was advised by Miao Fang of Language & Intelligence Systems Lab from Northeastern University

 > I am currently actively seeking for Online or offline research internships or future PhD opportunities.
 If you have any relevant opportunities or suggestions, please feel free to [contact me](202316187@stu.neu.edu.cn).
 My wechat account is "hores_driver".I am very excited to discuss potential collaborations.